Food for Hungry Christians

 2 Pet 3:9 God is long suffering to US-WARD AND is not willing that any (OF US) should perish, but that "ALL TYPES" of US should come to repentance.

-When we see the Greek word "KOSMOS", we must ask "a world of WHAT?", and we must determine that from the context.
+When we see the Greek word "KOSMOS", Strong's number "2889" in the New Testament, we must ask "a world of WHAT?", and we must determine it's meaning from the immediate context.

-I find that every occurrence of "Kosmos" in the Greek New Testament is a "collection of like items" and a "collection of what" must be defined by its CONTEXT.
+I find that every occurrence of "Kosmos" in the Greek New Testament is a "collection of like items" and a "collection of what" must be determined by its CONTEXT.

 What does BARK mean?
 How many meanings can you think of?